-Besides the portal's main page, there are dedicated subpages for the different geographical domains of the Level-3 products, i.e., non-glaciated continental areas for the TWS products, oceans for the OBP products, and Antarctica and Greenland for the ice-mass change products, as well as for the corrections applied during Level-2B processing.
+Besides the portal's main page, there are dedicated subpages for the different geographical domains of the Level-3 products, i.e. non-glaciated continental areas for the TWS products, oceans for the OBP products, and Antarctica and Greenland for the ice-mass change products, as well as for the corrections applied during Level-2B processing.
 Each Level-3 subpage provides both a zoomable map where the gridded products are displayed and a time series plot showing the regional average products.
+As an example, Fig. 7 shows a screenshot of the TWS subpage.
+If a gridded Level-3 product contains several variables, there are two ways to select a particular variable of interest: either via a drop-down menu in the map or by clicking on a variable's name in the accordion menu next to the map.
+The accordion menu also provides a brief description of the selected variable.